ARM-software/gator/README.md

 ```
 To build gatord for aarch64 edit `jni/Application.mk` and replace `armeabi-v7a` with `arm64-v8a`.
 To build for ARM11 `jni/Application.mk` and replace `armeabi-v7a` with `armeabi`.

 ## Running gator

+### With the kernel module gator.ko

-- Load the kernel onto the target and copy gatord and gator.ko into the target's filesystem.
+- Copy gatord and gator.ko into the target's filesystem.
-- Ensure gatord has execute permissions `chmod +x gatord`
+- Ensure gatord has execute permissions:
+  `chmod +x gatord`
-- gator.ko must be located in the same directory as gatord on the target or the location specified with the -m option or already insmod'ed.
+- gator.ko must be located in the same directory as gatord on the target or the location specified with the -m option or it must already be insmod'ed.
+- The daemon must be run with root privileges:
+  `sudo ./gatord &`

+### With the Linux perf API

+- Copy gatord into the target's filesystem.
+- Ensure gatord has execute permissions:
+  `chmod +x gatord`
+- The daemon must be run with root privileges:
-- With root privileges, run the daemon `sudo ./gatord &`
+  `sudo ./gatord &`

-- If gator.ko is not loaded and is not in the same directory as gatord when using Linux 3.4 or later, gatord can run without gator.ko by using userspace APIs.
+This configuration requires Linux 3.4 or later with a correctly configured kernel.
 Not all features are supported by userspace gator.

-If `/dev/gator/version` does not exist after starting gatord it is running userspace gator.
+### As a non-root user

+- Copy gatord into the target's filesystem.
+- Ensure gatord has execute permissions:
+  `chmod +x gatord`
+- Run the daemon:
+  `./gatord &`

+This configuration provides a reduced set of software only CPU counters such as CPU utilization and process statistics, as well as Mali hardware counters on supported Mali platforms.

 ## Customizing the l2c-310 Counter